Jososke/PID/README.md

 The derivative gain was needed to reduce the overshoot in the system.
 Adding derivative gain helps improve the stability of the system and decreases the overshoot - at the cost of potentailly decreasing the rise time.
 Derivative gain was needed in the system to stop the car from missing the center and continually oscilating back and forth.
 In some cases, it was seen that without derivative gain, the steering would be unstable.

 The final hyperparameters were set using the twiddle method.
-In the twiddle method the P,I,D parameters are increased and decreased seperately and the overall effects these increases and decreases have are scaled until a local optimum of parameters are found.
+In the twiddle method the P, I, D parameters are increased and decreased seperately and the overall effects these increases and decreases have are scaled until a local optimum of parameters are found.
 The twiddle method was run for the speed controller and the steering controller.
 It was found that some additonal tuning of the starting twiddle parameters could help the controller perform a better estimate.
 For example, the change in the integral tuning from twiddle needed to be scaled down signifigantly since little steady state error occured in the system, which is most likely due to the simulation.

 ## Dependencies